idio-sync/romm-comm/README.md

 - Search: Support for multi-file games - user can select one, some or all files to download
 - Search: Platform based firmware search that lists firmware file information and provides download links
 - Scans: Start/stop different types of RomM scans, report back with info about the scan when complete and also during a scan in progress via command
-- Request System: Make and manage ROM requests entirely in Discord, currently functional in a simple capacity but want to expand
+- Request System: Make and manage ROM requests entirely in Discord, now enriched with IGDB metadata
 - Emojis: Custom game console emoji uploads upon bot installation, use of said emojis in bot responses and stats
 - Emojis: Bot checks for Nitro on the server and if found uploads extended list of emojis, if the bot detects Nitro removed it deverts back to the standard list
 - QR code generation: Install games on 3DS/Vita via QR code with apps like FBI/[FBI Reloaded](https://github.com/TheRealZora/FBI-Reloaded)/[VitaShell](https://github.com/RealYoti/VitaShell) (download endpoint auth must be disabled on RomM instance)